ajramos/cloud-certs/gcp-pcne-cert.md

 3.  **HA VPN Gateway in GCP:** A regional Google Cloud resource providing two external IP addresses for VPN tunnel termination.
 4.  **Cloud Router(s) in GCP:** Used by both Cloud Interconnect (for BGP over VLANs) and HA VPN (for BGP over VPN tunnels) to exchange routes.
 Often, separate Cloud Routers are used for each function for clarity, or carefully configured BGP sessions on shared routers.
 5.  **On-premises VPN Gateway(s):** Your physical or virtual VPN devices in your data center.
-6.  **IPsec Tunnels:** Encrypted tunnels established between the HA VPN gateway in GCP and your on-premises VPN gateways.
+6.  **IPsec Tunnels:** Encrypted tunnels established between the HA VPN gateway in GCP and your on-premises VPN gateway(s).
 These tunnels run *over* the Cloud Interconnect connection.

 **Configuration Steps (High-Level):**
 1.  **Establish Cloud Interconnect:** Ensure your Dedicated or Partner Interconnect is provisioned and VLAN attachments are active.
 BGP sessions over these VLANs should be established with your on-premises routers, advertising on-premises routes to GCP.